WagJag March Guide • Toronto / GTA • Niagara • Ontario • Michelle Milligan •

 6) Foodie Plans: Date Night, Family Night, or “Treat Yourself” Night

 March is prime “let’s go out” season, especially when WagJag has dining deals that make it easier to say yes.
-One headline-maker: Hibachi Teppanyaki & Bar with a seven-course prix-fixe teppanyaki dinner (available across multiple Ontario locations).
-It’s dinner and a show, which means you get entertainment while you eat, and that’s simply efficient.
+One headline-maker: seven-course prix-fixe teppanyaki dinner at Hibachi Teppanyaki & Bar.

 Make March easy: pick your “theme” and build around it